Showing top 0 results 0 results found

 Amazon - making it work

 “Do it.
 Efficiently.”
 That could be Amazon's motto, slogan, and marketing tagline all in one.
-They prefer to say almost nothing at all and just show customers what they're about.
+They prefer to say almost nothing at all and just show customers what they're about

 These criticisms also miss the point.
 The association of low prices and fast delivery is enough.
 It's a reputation of efficiency and getting the job done.
-And sure, a little smile at the end when you get unbox your purchase a day after you ordered it.
+And sure, a little smile at the end when you get to unbox your purchase a day after you ordered it.
 That's the brand.
 Amazon has created a sophisticated machine around that brand to make it one of the biggest companies in the world.

 Maybe in 10 years, people will no longer want to buy from such a company.
 But for now, Amazon customers are satisfied with the service they receive.
 Despite this supposed lack of connection with customers, Amazon's retail sales are growing and its customer service ranks among the highest according to the ACSI.

 It all might sound confusing, but the main point here isn’t explaining Disney’s customer service strategy.
-It’s to show how complex and detailed the planning is that stands behind what we all learned to call Disney magic.
+It’s to show how complex and detailed the planning stands behind what we all learned to call Disney magic.

-Customer service can be as different as the organizations that offer it
+Customer service can be as different as the organizations that offer it.

 Costco – Deal hunting with an exclusive feel

 Costco combines the prestige of upscale shopping with the excitement of finding great deals at a second-hand store.
-It wraps that feeling in a consistent experience across stores, even internationally, with friendly and competent staff.
+It wraps that feeling in a consistent experience across stores, even internationally, with a friendly and competent staff.